JedidiahJohnNagarajan/MissingPockerBigData/README.md

 # Homework 2 BigData
 Jedidiah John Nagarajan
 ## Missing-Poker-Cards
-This is an homework exercise of my Big Data course.
+This is a homework exercise of my Big Data course.
 In this MapReduce code to you have to find missing poker cards in a deck of 52 cards.

 ## How to Run:
 * Copy Poker Input File.txt to HDFS using command: